AI Raw Gas Optimization

 - Evaluate market conditions and internal readiness before beginning implementation.

-- Companies should consider AI integration when scaling production demands arise.
+- Consider AI integration when scaling production demands arise.

 - Introducing AI during system upgrades can enhance the value of new investments.